mabrizio/mabrizio.github.io/_posts/2015-03-27-populate-subnets-into-route53.md

 tags: [devops, dns, aws, route53, ruby]
 ---

 Recently I was working standarizing network addressing and host names as part of a deployment inside an [AWS][AWS] [VPC][VPC], so I came up with this solution.
-This script will associate IP addresses ranging from `192.168.10.2` to `192.168.10.254` and from `192.168.11.2` to `192.168.11.254` with DNS A records named ip-192-168-10-X.lan.example.net and ip-192-168-11-X.lan.example.net.
+This script associates IP addresses ranging from `192.168.10.2` to `192.168.10.254` and from `192.168.11.2` to `192.168.11.254` with DNS A records named ip-192-168-10-X.lan.example.net and ip-192-168-11-X.lan.example.net.
 This can also be very useful when dealing with services rescricted by URLs and you need your developers to be able to publish them using their workstations.

 {% highlight ruby %}
 # Force v1.x of the AWS SDK